CSCfi/csc-user-guide/docs/computing/modules.md

 ----------------------------------------------------------------------------
 ```

-In these cases the
-`module avail` command does not even list the module and `module load`
+In such cases, the `module avail` command excludes the module from the list and the `module load`
-command can not find it.
-Easiest way to check what environment is
-required for the desired module is to use `module spider` command with
+command cannot find it.
+The easiest way to find out the required environment is to use the `module spider` command with the
 version information.
 For example:

 ```text